zepanzeri/NLW-4/README.md

 # NLW 4 :rocket:

 ## en
 Next Level Week from Rocketseat.
-A week-long imersion bootscamp to learn the fudamentals of NodeJs and Express.
+A week-long imersion bootcamp to learn the fudamentals of NodeJs and Express.
 This is a project that creates and sends surveys via e-mail.

 More info on https://nextlevelweek.com/inscricao/4